AmanitaVerna/buffstreams/README.md

 Why BuffStreams
 ====================

-I was writing a few different projects for fun in Golang, and kept writing code something like what is in the library, but less organized.
-I decided to focus on the networking code, pulling it out and improving it so I knew it could be trusted to perform reliably across projects.
+The original author, StabbyCutyou, wrote "I was writing a few different projects for fun in Golang, and kept writing code something like what is in the library, but less organized.
+I decided to focus on the networking code, pulling it out and improving it so I knew it could be trusted to perform reliably across projects."

 Ethos
 =====